dev-brutus/427/README.md

 The employee's #427 workplace.
 ----------------------------

-This is fun project for the game "The Stanley Parable".
+This is fun project for the game *The Stanley Parable*.

 The back story: